frnega/capstone-JavaScript/README.md

 ### Prerequisites

-In order to run this project Vscode. must have git installed.
+In order to run this project Vscode must have git installed.

 <!--
 Example command: